STT-GS: Sample-Then-Transmit Edge Gaussian Splatting with Joint Client Selection and Power Control: Experiments

 \subsubsection{Initial Model $\mathcal{S}'$}

-The initial model $\mathcal{S}'$ was pretrained on a randomly selected data partition simulating a client's local dataset, with the third partition of the rubble-pixsfm dataset used in the current experiments.
+The initial model $\mathcal{S}'$ was pretrained on the third partition of the rubble-pixsfm dataset used in the current experiments.
 A sparse 3D point cloud was first reconstructed using COLMAP \cite{schonberger2016structure} via feature extraction, image matching, and triangulation from the RGB images in the selected partition.
 This SfM-based reconstruction provided the initial 3D keypoints for Gaussian placement.
 Subsequently, the 3DGS model $\mathcal{S}'$ was trained using the official implementation \cite{kerbl20233d}, with isotropic Gaussians initialized at the reconstructed keypoints.
 Training was performed for 40,000 iterations with a spatial resolution factor of 8, under standard settings (Adam optimizer, mixed precision).
 No client-specific weighting or adaptive sampling was applied during this pretraining phase.